tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 the first side's Finished message.
-Implementations MUST either discard or buffer all application data records for epoch 3 and above until they have received the Finished message from the client.
+Implementations MUST either discard or buffer all application data records for epoch 3 and above until they have received the Finished message from the peer.
 Implementations MAY treat receipt of application data with a new epoch prior to receipt of the corresponding Finished message as evidence of reordering or packet loss and retransmit their final flight immediately, shortcutting the retransmission timer.